 The Federal Work-Study award provides employment opportunities in various campus offices.
 Work-Study awards are offered to students with financial need.
 Students are paid at an hourly rate and receive paychecks every two weeks for the hours worked.
 Work-Study will not be credited to the student’s account.
 The average award for Federal Work-Study is $3,500 per academic year.

-The New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS) Program is an initiative created by the State of New Jersey that provides New Jersey’s highest achieving students with free tuition at their home county college.
+The New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS) program is an initiative created by the State of New Jersey that provides New Jersey’s highest achieving students with free tuition at their home county college.
 The NJ STARS award covers the cost of tuition, less any State and/or Federal grants and scholarships, for up to five semesters.
 The award covers these charges for up to 18 credit hours per semester.
-Students must graduate in the top 15% of their high school class in either their Junior or Senior Year and completed a rigorous series of high school coursework as determined by the New Jersey Commission on Higher Education.
+Students must rank in the top 15% of their high school class in either their Junior or Senior Year.
+Completing the FAFSA application is required.

 Garden State Scholarship Program

-The State’s merit-based scholarship program recognizes academic excellence and encourages applicants to continue their education at New Jersey’s Colleges and Universities.
-There are two types of scholarships – Edward J. Bloustein Distinguished Scholarship and Urban Scholars.
-Both offer annual scholarship awards up to $1,000.
+This State merit-based scholarship program recognizes academic excellence and encourages applicants to continue their education at New Jersey’s Colleges and Universities.
+This program offers annual scholarship awards up to $1,000.
 Students do not apply directly for scholarship consideration.
-By October 1 each year, participating high schools provide HESAA with the names and junior class standings for all potentially eligible students.
 Students are notified of eligibility during November/December of their senior year in high school.